For urgent help, see Emergencies.

 Wellbeing and Welfare team

 The Wellbeing and Welfare team below are people in College to turn to for help and advice should you find yourself in trouble or in need of support.
-If you are unsure whom to ask, contact the Wellbeing and Welfare lead, Kate Pullen.
+If you are unsure whom to ask, contact the Welfare Lead.

-Matters discussed with members of the Wellbeing and Welfare team will be treated in line with Balliol’s Student Health and Welfare: Guidance on Confidentiality.
-The email address email@example.com is primarily managed by the Wellbeing and Welfare Lead but may occasionally be monitored during normal office hours and periods of annual leave by senior members of the Wellbeing and Welfare team (below), or by the Domestic Bursar as manager of the Wellbeing and Welfare Lead.
+Matters discussed with members of the Wellbeing and Welfare team will be treated in line with this Student Health and Welfare: Guidance on Confidentiality.
+The email address email@example.com is primarily managed by the Welfare Lead but may occasionally be monitored during normal office hours and in order to cover periods of annual leave by senior members of the Wellbeing and Welfare team (below), or by the Domestic Bursar as manager of the Welfare Lead.
+Please note that vacation support is on a different footing to the term-time services listed below.

-As Wellbeing and Welfare lead, Kate provides welfare support to all undergraduate and graduate students, and coordinates Balliol’s student wellbeing and welfare provision.
-She works three days a week (Monday to Wednesday) and is available by appointment.
+As Welfare Lead, Hannah provides welfare support to all undergraduate and graduate students, and coordinates Balliol’s student wellbeing and welfare provision.
+She works full time during term time and is available by appointment.
 At Broad Street she is in Staircase XXII, Room 1; she also meets students at Jowett Walk, 4G2.

 Chris is available during term time to advise, treat and support any College member who is unwell, injured or in other difficulty.
 She gives advice, treatment, and support on a range of health matters including minor ailments and minor injuries, and travel advice.
 She also helps with mental health and welfare concerns including sleep disturbance, anxiety and panic attacks, and low mood.
 Chris is available at the Broad Street site (Staircase XXII, Room 1A/B) and Jowett Walk (4G2), 0th week to 9th week, at the times below.
 All appointments must be arranged by email or telephone.
 Students too ill to leave their room should leave a note at the Lodge via a scout or friend and Chris will call to see them.
 If she is not available (she works part-time and may not be on duty), students should contact the College Doctor at 19 Beaumont Surgery, telephone 01865 240501: please use this link: 19 Beaumont Street Surgery.